-According to the author of the affidavit and application for arrest warrant for Armstrong, (5), Strickland's statements to authorities have been corroborated through video surveillance and physical evidence, he has cooperated with the investigation and has voluntarily provided statements to Homicide Detectives.
+According to the author of the affidavit and application for arrest warrant for Armstrong, (5), Strickland's statements to authorities had been corroborated through video surveillance and physical evidence, and he cooperated with the investigation and voluntarily provided statements to Homicide Detectives.

 Moriah Wilson arrives in Austin, Texas, ahead of Gravel Locos held on May 14 in Hico, located between Austin and Dallas.
 A woman who resides at Maple Ave and a friend of Wilson's, picks her up from the airport. [(1), (2), (3), (4), (5)]